Fjallsarlon Logo

 It’s possible to hike between Fjallsárlón and Breiðárlón glacier lagoons with views of Vatnajökull glacier.

-The Breiðármörk trail
+The Breiðármörk Trail

 If you’re keen to complete the entire 15 km long Breiðármörk trail then you’ll need to allow at least five hours to do so.
 The path connects Fjallsárlón to Jökulsárlón, passing Breiðárlón along the way.
 In places the trail gets a little rocky but for the most part you’re traversing sandy ground and moraines.
 It’s a solid opportunity to broaden your understanding of what a glacial landscape looks like.